Blood Types and Producing Type O With Enzymes From Microbes

 Before transfusions with the altered blood become a reality, we need to know whether the red blood cells with antigens removed behave normally in the body.
 We also need to know whether the new technique removes all of the antigens in the blood sample and whether the altered red blood cells are safe for the recipient.
 The process must also be efficient.
 The use of a huge quantity of enzyme to treat a small quantity of blood wouldn't be practical.
 In addition, all of the digestive enzyme must be removed before the blood enters the body of the recipient.

 The latest research was presented at a meeting of the American Chemical Society.
-I'm hoping to see a full scientific report soon.
-One of the researchers (and other investigators) talks of removing the A or B antigens and of converting A or B to O blood.
-It would be interesting to know whether the entire chain of molecules making up the A or B antigens is removed or whether the red blood cells are left with chains that are the same as the ones found on type O erythrocytes.
+One of the researchers (and other investigators) discussed removing the A and B antigens and converting type A or B blood to type O. It would be interesting to know whether the entire chain of molecules making up the A and B antigens is removed in the new technique or whether the red blood cells are left with chains that are the same as the ones found on type O erythrocytes.

 The UBC researchers plan to hold larger tests on the enzymes that they've discovered.
 Eventually, they hope to perform clinical trials.
 They must demonstrate both safety and effectiveness before they do this.
 The end result could be the availability of a very useful process.
 The researchers may also learn more about human biology as they study and manipulate the blood cells, which would be another useful outcome of their research.

 - Information about blood type from the American Red Cross